Neath RFC: Early history

 On 12 June 1881, eleven teams met in the Castle Hotel, Neath to form what would be accepted as a Welsh rugby union.
 The founding clubs of the WFU (Welsh Football Union), as it was originally known, were Swansea C & FC, Pontypool RFC, Newport RFC, Merthyr RFC, Llanelli RFC, Bangor RFC, Brecon RFC, Cardiff RFC, Lampeter College, Llandovery College and Llandeilo RFC.
 Strangely Neath RFC was not recorded as being present, even though the meeting took place in the town.
 It is unknown if this was an oversight by the committee to record the presence of the club, or if Neath RFC did not actually attend.
 One theory put forward is that the president, John Llewellyn and secretary, Sam Clark of the South Wales Football Union were both Neath men.
 By attending this new union they would be destroying the SWFU and therefore their own influence in the game.
 These wounds would soon heal and Neath joined the newly formed WFU in the 1882–83 season and would eventually become pivotal in the union's development, monopolizing the secretaryship from 1896 to 1955.
 Sam Clark would in turn become the first Welsh international from Neath RFC, playing in the second Wales game on 28 January 1882.
 In December 1882 it was decided to amalgamate Neath FC and Neath Abbey FC.

 In 1887/88 Neath RFC undertook their first tour of the northern English clubs, including Hartlepool, Manningham and Wortley.
 The next season Neath played host to Widnes on Christmas Day before undertaking a further northern tour taking on a further five teams in six days.
 During the 1890/91 season a South West England tour was introduced, which would later become an annual fixture facing clubs such as Bristol and London Welsh.

-Martyn Davies holds a very special place in Welsh rugby history because he was captain of Neath in the club's centenary year of 1971/72 and it was he who became the first captain to hold aloft the Welsh Cup and to then carry it on its now customary "lap of honour" around the old Cardiff Arms Park.
+Martyn Davies was Captain of Neath in the Club's Centenary year of 1971/72, and it was he who became the first captain to hold the Welsh Cup, carrying it on its now customary "lap of honour" around the Old Cardiff Arms Park.